nextflow-io/crg-course-nov16/README.md

-# Nextflow + Docker tutorial
+# Nextflow + Singularity tutorial

-This repository contains the tutorial material for the *Parallel distributed computational workflows with Nextflow and Docker containers* course.
+This repository contains the tutorial material for the *Parallel distributed computational workflows with Nextflow and Singularity containers* course.

 ## Prerequisite

 * Java 7 or 8
-* Docker engine 1.10.x (or higher)
+* Docker engine 1.10.x (or higher) or
+* Singularity

 ## Installation